GeoDaCenter/covid/README.md

 ## DATA

 For more information about additional datasets used in the Atlas, see our Data page.
+Detailed data documentations about different variables and data sources are available at the [data-docs](https://github.com/GeoDaCenter/covid/tree/master/data-docs) folder.

 ### Current Release
 Because there is no one single validated source for county-level COVID cases and deaths for real-time analysis, we incorporate multiple datasets from multiple projects to allow for comparisons.
 For now, two datasets are available.
 More will be incorporated later.